chalice19/get_urls/README.md

 ## kubernetes

 Our script is a one-off tasks that run to completion and then stop.
-This sounds like a perfect opportunity to use the Job of kubernetes to run our task and stop the pos one execution is finished.
+This sounds like a perfect opportunity to use the Job of kubernetes to run our task and stop the pod once execution is finished.
 I decided this is a more suitable solution than adding an infinite sleep to the script.
 After launching the cluster, we can execute the job:
 ``` bash
 $ kubectl apply -f k8s_job.yaml
 ```